Tridiminished icosahedron: Construction

-The tridiminished icosahedron can be constructed by removing three regular pentagonal pyramid from a regular icosahedron.
+The tridiminished icosahedron can be constructed by removing three regular-faced pentagonal pyramid from a regular icosahedron.
 The aftereffect of such construction leaves five equilateral triangles and three regular pentagons.
-Since all of its faces are regular polygons and the resulting polyhedron remains convex, the tridiminished icosahedron is a Johnson solid, and it is enumerated as the sixty-third Johnson solid $J_{63}$.
+Since all of its faces are regular polygons and the resulting polyhedron remains convex, the tridiminished icosahedron is a Johnson solid, after American mathematician Norman W. Johnson who listed the 92 such polyhedra.
+It is enumerated as the sixty-third Johnson solid $J_{63}$.
 This construction is similar to other Johnson solids as in gyroelongated pentagonal pyramid and metabidiminished icosahedron.

 One can construct the vertices of a tridiminished icosahedron with the following Cartesian coordinates: